iterative/dvc.org/content/docs/studio/self-hosting/installation/k8s-helm.md

   envVars:
     SELF_HOSTED_LICENSE_KEY: '<License key provided by the Iterative team>'
 ```
+Here, the `SELF_HOSTED_LICENSE_KEY` is needed for Studio to correctly recognize your license and allow you to create [teams]('/doc/studio/user-guide/team-collaboration') in Studio with a number of available seats equivalent to your purchased seat limit.

-Next, we need to integrate your Git Forge with your Studio instance.
+Next, you need to integrate our Git Forge with your Studio instance.
 Depending on the Git Forge you are using follow the corresponding instructions in the [Git Forges Configuration documentation](/doc/studio/self-hosting/configuration/git-forges).

 Finally, deploy DVC Studio with the command: